S-Henderson/Combine-ER-Reports/README.md

 ## Contributing

 I was helped immensely by https://github.com/Fehiroh who walked me through the logic and thought process of the script (originally done in R/tidyverse).
-I then re-worked the script into Python using the same logic.
+I then re-worked the script into Python/Pandas using the same logic.